-Common Stock Warrants
+Common Stock Warrant Liabilities

-The Company's outstanding common stock warrants issued in connection with certain equity and debt financings that occurred in 2013 through 2015 are classified as liabilities in the accompanying balance sheets as they contain provisions that could require the Company to settle the warrants in cash.
-The warrants were recorded at fair value using either the Black-Scholes option pricing model, or a probability weighted expected return model or a binomial model, depending on the characteristics of the warrants.
-The fair value of these warrants is re-measured at each financial reporting period with any changes in fair value recognized as a component of other income (expense) in the accompanying statements of operations and comprehensive loss until such time as the warrants are no longer outstanding.
+The Company's outstanding common stock warrants issued in connection with certain equity and debt financings that occurred in 2013 through 2015 are classified as liabilities in the accompanying balance sheets because of certain contractual terms that preclude equity classification.
+The warrants are recorded at fair value using a binomial lattice option-pricing model.
+The warrants are re-measured at each financial reporting period until the warrants are exercised or expire, with any changes in fair value being recognized as a component of other income (expense), net in the accompanying condensed statements of operations and comprehensive loss.